 - At the end of 12 months, the tenant is under no obligation to renew the contract if he/she isn’t agreeable with the revised asking rate.

-- Tenants can only alter fixtures and fittings, or carry out any other form of alteration, with the consent of the landlord; this is something which should be stated clearly in the contract.
+- Tenants can only alter fixtures and fittings, or carry out any other form of alteration, with the consent of the landlord; this is something which the contract should stipulate.

 - The tenant will have to pay a penalty in case he or she breaks the contract and leaves early; this is usually two months’ rent.